top of page

 2014

 Meghan Mueller joins the Homeless Alliance team as a master’s degree intern from the OU Zarrow School of Social Work.
-She then becomes a full-time employee and develops many of our key initiatives.
+She goes on to become a full-time employee and develop many of our key initiatives.

 2016